-During the year the Company obtained assets by taking possession of collateral and subsequently sold it prior to March 31, 2016.
-The Company took possession of \$55,913 (2015 - nil) of property.
+During the year the Company obtained assets by taking possession of collateral.
+The Company took possession of \$528,619 (2017 - \$894,447) of property.
 The Company's policy for these assets is to sell the assets to recover funds loaned.